maurges/every-rust-gui-library/notes.md

 I need.
 And thus building complex widgets is as easy as building simple widgets, although really not documented.

+Next step was to make internal state a property, and it only took me four panics to achieve that.
+Fucking type erasure.
+I really can't recommend gtk for rust development, unless you really want gtk.

 ## iced
 Time spent: a couple of hours